Patience Cooper

+Patience Cooper (30 May 1905 – 5 April 1993) was an Anglo-Indian actress, and one of the early superstars of Bollywood in British India.
+She was also known as The Siren of the Silent Era, The Dancing Star and The Silent Screen Star during the silent era of films in Indian Cinema.
+Along with Ermeline, Ruby Myers, Sabita Devi and Sita Devi, she is credited as a "leading star" of the 1920s, 1930s and 1940s who had more mass appeal than their male counterparts.
+She is stated to be one of the "prominent" leading ladies of the "pioneering era" of Indian cinema along with Mehtab, Bibbo, Durga Khote, Gohar, Devika Rani, Susan Solomon and Indira Devi.

+Early life

-Patience Cooper was an Anglo-Indian actress, and one of the early superstars of Bollywood.
-She was the daughter of Phoebe Stella Gamble (born in Calcutta in 1881; daughter of John Frederick Gamble and Phoebe Stella Clement whose mother was Armenian and James Alfred Cooper.
-An Anglo-Indian born in Howrah, West Bengal, and baptised on 30 May 1902, Cooper had a successful career in both silent and sound films.
+She was the daughter of Phoebe Stella Gamble (born in Calcutta in 1881; daughter of John Frederick Gamble and Phoebe Stella Clement whose mother was Armenian) and James Alfred Cooper.
+An Anglo-Indian born in Howrah, West Bengal, and baptised on 30 May 1905, Cooper had a successful career in both silent and sound films.
 She is credited with the first double roles of Indian cinema—as twin sisters in Patni Prataap and as mother and daughter in Kashmiri Sundari, even though earlier in 1917, actor Anna Salunke had played roles of both the male lead character Ram and the female lead character Seeta in the film Lanka Dahan.
+Patience's younger sisters Violet Cooper and Pearl Cooper were also actresses in both silent films and later talkie films.

 Stage career

 Cooper began her career as a dancer in Bandmann's Musical Comedy, a Eurasian troupe.
 She later joined Jamshedji Framji Madan's Corinithian Stage Company as an actress.

+She would travel to different countries for performance and musical stage plays.
+Patience went on trips to several countries such as Germany, Poland, Austria, Paris, Europe, Japan, China, London and United States.
+She also took part in a beauty contest in England which she won.